Kaitlyn Schmitt is also a contributing author.

 Top performers take a strategic approach to automation and analytics, deploying technologies in well-integrated suites rather than isolated pilots.

 ScottMadden has noticed that top performers often build automation centers of expertise that create a comprehensive strategy, placing the right technology on the right tasks.
-The deployment of wellthoughtout suites of technology, rather than opportunistic proof of concepts from the comparison group, is likely driving these results.
+The deployment of well–thought–out suites of technology, rather than opportunistic proof-of-concept projects from the comparison group, is likely driving these results.

 Interestingly, top performers and the comparison group experience different challenges in adopting AI.
-Top performers face challenges, such as shortages of skilled resources, technical expertise, and technology maturity, while the comparison group struggles with change-related challenges, such as a lack of organizational buy-in and stakeholder readiness.
+Top performers face challenges, such as shortages of skilled resources, technical expertise, and technology maturity.
+At the same time, the comparison group struggles with change-related challenges, such as a lack of organizational buy-in and stakeholder readiness.

-ScottMadden has noticed a general misunderstanding of what AI can and should do compounded by stakeholders’ mistrust of AI due to poor data, errors, and bias.
-This has made it challenging for both top performers and the comparison group to make significant strides at this early stage of AI integration into shared services processes.
+ScottMadden has noticed a general misunderstanding of what AI can and should do, compounded by stakeholders’ mistrust of AI due to poor data, errors, and bias.
+This has made it challenging for both top performers and other benchmarked organizations to make significant strides at this early stage of AI integration into shared services processes.

 Recommendations

-The 2024 Finance Shared Services benchmarking study highlights the practices that distinguish top-performing organizations from their peers.
+The 2024 Finance Shared Services benchmarking study highlights the practices and benchmarking metrics that distinguish top-performing organizations from their peers.
 These levers drive superior performance, with top performers achieving median cost and staffing efficiencies that are two to three times better than those of the comparison group.

 For finance shared services leaders, these insights offer actionable takeaways to enhance their operations and improve efficiency, quality, and customer service: